Search Advice for CRARG Search Engines

 “Sounds like” search drops Slavic name endings like -ow, -owna, -aja, -iego, and -skich.
 Examples:

-A search for Krakowskaja includes Krakowskaja.
+A search for Krakowskaja also includes Krakowskaja.

-A search for Lublinskiego includes Lublinska.
+A search for Lublinskiego also includes Lublinska.

-A search for Poznanska includes Poznanskich.
+A search for Poznanska also includes Poznanskich.

 Search advice for the “Any text” field